 The Most Popular Verses For Marriage Vows in the Bible

-Although there are no marriage vows in the Bible, there are still many verses that people use as part of their wedding vows.
-Let’s take a look at some of the most popular verses from the Bible which are frequently chosen for marriage vows.
+Although there are no marital vows in the Bible, there are still many verses that people use as part of their wedding vows.
+Let’s take a look at some of the most popular verses from the Bible, which are frequently chosen for marriage vows.

 Amos 3:3 Can two walk together, except they be agreed?

 This verse has become more popular in recent decades, particularly among couples who would rather emphasize that their marriage is a partnership, in contrast to older marriage vows that emphasized a woman’s obedience to her husband.

 1 Corinthians 7:3-11 Let the husband render unto the wife due to benevolence: and likewise also the wife unto the husband.